 - This activity will take approximately 1 hour to complete.

 Continuing Education Credits

-In support of improving patient care, this activity has been planned and implemented by Nebraska Medicine and University of Nebraska Medical Center.
+In support of improving patient care, this activity has been planned and implemented by University of Nebraska Medical Center and Nebraska Medicine.
 University of Nebraska Medical Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 The University of Nebraska Medical Center designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.